How Does Oxycodone Addiction Develop? The Path to Oxycodone Addiction Treatment

 • Changes in mood or behavior, such as irritability, anxiety, or depression

-If you or someone you know is displaying these signs, it may be an indication of oxycodone addiction, and professional help should be sought.
+If you or a loved one are displaying these warning signs, it may be an indication of a substance use disorder; reaching out to a professional oxycodone rehab is the most effective way to address the physical and behavioral changes before they become life-threatening.
 Both short-term effects and long-term effects of oxycodone abuse can be damaging and potentially life-threatening and can even lead to overdose.

 Oxycodone Withdrawal Symptoms